 The pro-Israel national organization StandWithUs announced Jan.
 6 that it is launching a new ad campaign, placing posters in six BART stations.

-The posters have received BART approval and will go up in the Berkeley, 12th Street/Oakland City Center, MacArthur, Civic Center, Balboa Park and Embarcadero BART stations starting Jan.
-17, a StandWithUs spokesperson said.
+The posters have received BART approval and will go up in the Berkeley, 12th Street/Oakland, MacArthur, Civic Center, Balboa Park and Embarcadero BART stations starting Jan.
+17, a StandWitUs spokesperson said.

 The StandWithUs posters feature the image of a masked terrorist with the heading “Stop Palestinian Terrorism.”
-Below that, there is a photo of Palestinian and Israeli children at an annual youth soccer game, and the heading “Teach Peace” with the address for a new StandWithUs website, SayYesToPeace.org.
+Below that, there is a photo of Palestinian and Israeli children at an annual Palestinian-Israeli children’s soccer game, and the heading “Teach Peace” with the address for a new website.